- Washington Crossing the Delaware by Emanuel Leutze

 The Musicians or Concert of Youths is an oil on canvas from the Italian baroque master Michelangelo Merisi da Caravaggio.
 As a naturalist, realist, and great user of chiaroscuro, Caravaggio is famous for this huge work.

-The Musicians can be seen at the MET and includes several musicians and cupid on the left.
 It’s possible that the person in the background is Caravaggio, making this one of the artist’s first self-portraits.

 The theme of mythology and Bacchus is present in Caravaggio’s work and in pieces that can be found in New York, France, Italy, England, and Spain.